gtlbd/Grafana-White-Label/README.md

 #### `replace_text.sh`

 The `replace_text.sh` script performs text replacement in Grafana files.
 It replaces predefined text strings with customized text, allowing you to tailor the text in Grafana to your specific needs.
+Certainly!
+The `replace_text.sh` script in the Grafana White Label Customization repository is responsible for replacing specific text strings within Grafana files.
+This script allows you to customize the textual content in Grafana to match your organization's branding or requirements.
+Let's break down how this script works in more detail:

+### Purpose

+The main purpose of `replace_text.sh` is to search for predefined text strings within Grafana files and replace them with custom text strings.
+This can include changing default branding, labels, or any other text-based content within Grafana.

+### How the Script Works

+1. **Defining Source and Replacement Text**:
+   - In the script, there are variables that define the source text (`source_*`) and the replacement text (`replacement_*`).
+These variables specify which text strings should be replaced and what they should be replaced with.

+2. **Iterating Through Files**:
+   - The script then goes through a set of Grafana files to perform the replacement.
+Specifically, it operates on files located in the `/usr/share/grafana/public/build/` directory.
+These files typically contain the frontend code and text content that is visible in the Grafana user interface.

+3. **Using `sed` for Replacement**:
+   - The script utilizes the `sed` command, which is a stream editor for text manipulation.
+It searches for occurrences of the source text in each file and replaces them with the corresponding replacement text.

+4. **Customizable Replacements**:
+   - You can customize the `source_*` and `replacement_*` variables to define your own replacement rules.
+For example, if you want to replace all occurrences of "Grafana" with "Enerzyz," you would set `source_Welcome_text="Grafana"` and `replacement_Welcome_text="Enerzyz"`.

+5. **Multiple Replacements**:
+   - The script can perform multiple replacements in each file.
+It iterates through the specified files and replaces all occurrences of the defined source text with the replacement text.

+### Example Customizations

+Here are some examples of what you can achieve with `replace_text.sh`:

+- Change the welcome message from "Welcome to Grafana" to "Welcome to My Dashboard."
+- Replace "Grafana" with your organization's name throughout the Grafana interface.
+- Customize help text, labels, or any other text-based content in Grafana.

+### Use Cases

+The `replace_text.sh` script is particularly useful when you want to make global text changes to Grafana without manually editing each file.
+It simplifies the process of branding Grafana to match your organization's identity.

+### Important Considerations

+When using `replace_text.sh`, keep the following considerations in mind:

+- Make sure to back up your original Grafana files before running this script to ensure you can revert to the default state if needed.
+- Test the script in a non-production environment to verify that the replacements work as expected.
+- Be cautious when making extensive changes, as they may affect Grafana's functionality or user experience.

+Overall, `replace_text.sh` is a powerful tool for customizing Grafana's textual content and branding to align with your organization's needs.

 #### `restore_default.sh`